prairiewest/iap_badger2/README.md

 It's supplied under an MIT license, so fork it and do what you like with it.

+## Google Subscription Purchases

+If you want to implement Google Subscription in-app purchases then the receipts must be verified using a server, they cannot be verified within your app.
+You will need to install the code from this other project to your server: https://github.com/prairiewest/verifyreceipt

 ## Documentation

 The code included in this repository is a standard lua library, which can be included in your project and forked/amended as required.